 The refrigeration cycle requires both evaporation and condensation.
-Usually, we think of evaporation when we boil water, but boiling our coolant would only add heat to our system, and we don’t want that!
+An obvious example of evaporation is when we boil water, but boiling our coolant would only add heat to our system, and we don’t want that!

 Instead of causing evaporation and condensation by adjusting the temperature, we change the pressure.
 If we remove pressure from a liquid coolant, it evaporates and absorbs heat.
 Then, if we add pressure to that evaporated vapor, it condenses and releases heat.

-This is the secret to how an air conditioning unit works.
-Outside, a compressor pressurizes the refrigerant vapors into a hot liquid.
-This liquid flows through the condenser, and fans blow air over the condenser to release heat into the atmosphere.
+This is the secret to how RV air conditioners work.
+A compressor pressurizes the refrigerant vapors into a hot liquid.
+This liquid flows through the condenser, and fans blow cooler air over the condenser to release heat into the atmosphere.

 Once the liquid is cooled down, it flows through an expansion valve into the evaporator.
-In this step, the coolant liquid evaporates into a gas and expands.
-This cold gas flows through coils, and fans blow hot air across those coils.
-This air becomes very cold, and this is what you feel inside your RV.
+In this step, the cool liquid evaporates into a gas and expands.
+This cold gas flows through coils, and fans blow the heated airflow across those coils.
+This cools the surrounding atmosphere and in turn, creates a comfortable temperature inside your recreational vehicle.

 Explanation of the Parts

-There are four main components to RV air conditioner units:
+There are four main components to an AC unit:

 INSERT DIAGRAM SHOWING AC SYSTEM

-The compressor is the workhorse of the entire system, pressurizing the coolant from around 30 psi to as high as 240 psi!
-This forces the coolant into a hot liquid state that flows through the condensing coils.
+The compressor is the workhorse of the entire system, pressurizing the refrigerant coolant from around 30 psi to as high as 240 psi!
+This forces the coolant into a hot pressurized gas state that flows through the condensing coils.

 Once the liquid-state fluid is cooled down to ambient temperature, it is regulated through the expansion valve.
-This valve controls how much coolant flows through the evaporator coils inside the vehicle or room, and this controls how RV air conditioners work.
+This valve controls how much refrigerant liquid flows through to the evaporator coils inside the vehicle and this controls how an RV air conditioner works.

-The liquid coolant flows through the evaporator coils and expands into a gas state, absorbing heat from your room or vehicle, and lowering the temperature to a more comfortable state.
+The refrigerant fluids then flow through the evaporator coils which are under less pressure and this causes expansion into a gas state.
+This process absorbs heat from the atmosphere inside the vehicle due to evaporation, and this lowers the internal temperature to a more comfortable state.

-A fifth component, which is often overlooked but necessary regardless, is the fan system.
-Both the condensing coils and the evaporator coils need to have air blown across them to facilitate the cooling power, and usually, this is accomplished by fans on both sides.
+A fifth component, which is often overlooked but necessary, is the fan system.
+Both the condensing coils and the evaporator coils need to have an airflow blown across them to facilitate the cooling power and usually, this is accomplished by fans on both sides.

 Air Conditioners Demand Lots of Energy